-The Men’s and Senior Men’s 2022 PGA National Club Championship will be headed to Kiawah Island in February of 2023.
+The Men’s and Senior Men’s 2022 PGA National Club Championship will be headed to Kiawah Island Resort in February of 2023.
 This invite-only tournament field will be made up of the top amateur men’s and senior men’s golfers from around the country who have won their club championship during the 2022 calendar year.

 Receiving an invitation to the PGA Club Championship is quite an honor as the field is made up of an exclusive group of club champions.
 The championship brings together a wide variety of golfers from nearly all 50 states.
 Public or private, small or large, all club champions from facilities with a PGA Professional are eligible.

 The championship is a 3-day, 54 hole stroke play competition with a Men’s, Senior Men’s, and Champion Men’s division each with separate prizing.
 Competition rounds will take place across The Ocean Course, Turtle Point and Cougar Point.

 Any Men’s, Senior Men’s or Super Senior club champion at his club qualifies for the National Club Championship and may sign-up for any of the 3 divisions:

 Men’s Division – Open Division

 Senior Men’s Division – 50+ years of age